Maanaadu: Plot

 Arivazhagan confronts Paranthaman by acting like he is suffering from sudden palpitation.
-He is convinced that Khaliq is telling the truth after Paranthaman pleas for him to attend the conference.
-A fight ensure between Khaliq and Dhanushkodi.
-Mugilan is shot, but successfully warns his guards, who come straight into action, Paranthaman attempts to suffocate Arivazhagan, but is killed by Khaliq.
-Dhanushkodi tries to kill Arivazhagan but Khaliq takes the bullet and saves him.
+He is convinced that Khaliq is telling the truth after Paranthaman pleads for him to attend the conference.
+A fight ensues between Khaliq and Dhanushkodi.
+Mugilan is shot, but successfully calls the guards.
+Paranthaman attempts to suffocate Arivazhagan, but is killed by Khaliq.
+Dhanushkodi tries to kill Arivazhagan but Khaliq takes the bullet, saving him.
 Dhanushkodi is killed by the guards.

-Mugilan and Khaliq recover and Arivazghan thank Khaliq for saving his life.
-Khaliq seemingly ends his time-loop.
-Paranthaman's death is chalked up to be cardiac arrest for political reasons.
-When Mansoor arrives, Khaliq stands to face him.
+Khaliq wakes up in the hospital, having seemingly ended his time loop.
+Arivazhagan thanks Khaliq for saving his life and explains that Paranthaman's death was written off as a cardiac arrest for political reasons.
+Later, Seethalakshmi, having been convinced by Khaliq that he is a RAW agent, helps his friends in kidnapping Zarina and they all arrive at the hospital while being chased by Mansoor and his men.
+Khaliq stands up to face Mansoor, who lunges at him.

 In the post-credits scene, Khaliq awakens to find the time loop has still not ended.

 Cast

 The bus stand portrait of late actor Manivannan is featured in the film as Kalaiselvanar, the predecessor of Arivazhagan in his political party.